 During my time of struggle, the Lord taught me to focus on him.
 I couldn’t focus on my son’s illness, or the hopelessness.
 I focused on Jesus.
 As I did this, something even more amazing happened.
 I started to see my calling.
 I started to see God’s plan for my life.

 As time passed, I saw changes in my son as well.
-When he was in fourth grade the doctor’s made a discovery about his condition- He didn’t have Tourette’s after all.
-He had a condition called PANDAS- which stands for Pediatric Autoimmune Neurological Disorders Associated with Strep.
+When he was in fifth grade the doctor made a discovery about his condition- He didn’t have Tourette’s after all.
+He had a condition called PANDAS- which stands for Pediatric Autoimmune Neuropsychiatric Disorders Associated with Strep.
 We found out his tics were being caused by a reaction to strep bacteria!
 He was given antibiotics and the tics started to disappear.
 I was so relieved.
 I cannot describe the weight that lifted when he started getting better!
 Unfortunately, we realized the antibiotics didn’t cure it forever.
 Once he was exposed to strep again, the cycle would start over again.
 At this point I had placed him back in school but soon realized that STREP BACTERIA IS EVERYWHERE!
 He would get over an infection just to get re-infected!
 The cycle continued over and over until we had to pull him out of school again.

 Since he now has the proper diagnosis we are able to keep his condition at bay.
 He still has some tics, but they are minor compared to before he was treated.
 He is not plagued by continuous tics.
 They are more intermittent.